What is a Neighborhood Meeting?

 Written Notice Information

-Your written notice (letter) must include the same information as the advertisement, and must be mailed first class at least 10 days before the meeting.
+Your written notice (letter) must include the same information as the advertisement, and must be mailed first class at least 10 business days before the meeting.
 See Sample Written Notice to see an acceptable format for a written notification.

 Mailing labels for all properties within 400 feet of the subject property may be created using data obtained from the GIS Service Center on the Alachua County Property Appraiser’s web site (www.acpafl.org).
 You will need the tax parcel number(s) of the subject property.
 Written notice of the neighborhood meeting must also be provided to all organizations registered with the City of Alachua to receive notification (for a list of all organizations and persons registered to receive notification click HERE.)
 A copy of the neighborhood meeting notification must also be sent to the attention of the City Manager of the City of Alachua.